 Most people think when they go to the hospital, they will give you the proper treatment for what ails you.
 During Covid, we have seen the exact opposite.
 Many hospitals are refusing to treat with safe, proven treatments like inhaled budesonide.
-They are eager to put you on a ventilator where you most likely will not survive.
+They are eager to immediately give you the toxic drug Remdesivir and put you on a ventilator where you most likely will not survive.

 We have helped many families get their loved ones the necessary treatment or gotten them released from the hospital so they can heal from home.